Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/UserDefinedTypes.md

 # Copying

-There is a shorthand for constructing a variant using one or more fields from another value.

-For example, if you have a `point: Point` and want to construct a `Rectangle`, you can specify each field:
+If you have a value and want to construct a variant, you can copy each field explicitly:

 ```firefly
 Rectangle(x = point.x, y = point.y, width = 2.0, height = 1.5)
 ```

-However, the following notation is equivalent:
+There's a shorthand for doing this, however:

 ```firefly
 point.Rectangle(width = 2.0, height = 1.5)
 ```

-The fields of `Rectangle` that aren't specified will be copied from `point`.
+Using this shorthand, the fields of `Rectangle` that aren't specified will be copied from `point`.